What do PG and VG stand for?

 How are PG and VG used in e-liquid?

 Vegetable Glycerin is thicker than Propylene Glycol, and because of this it can be more difficult to prevent clogging in the e-cigarette when using a VG-based e-liquid.
-Vegetable Glycerin is also sweeter than Propylene Glycol, meaning it can affect the flavor of the e-liquid.
-Vegetable Glycerin also provides a thicker vapor density, meaning the plumes of vape produced when using a VG-based e-liquid are more voluminous than those produced using a PG-based e-liquid.
+Vegetable Glycerin is also sweeter than Propylene Glycol, meaning it can affect the flavour of the e-liquid.
+Vegetable Glycerin also provides a thicker vapour density, meaning the plumes of vape produced when using a VG-based e-liquid are more voluminous than those produced using a PG-based e-liquid.